-“Do you know where we pay the exit fee?”
+“Do you know where we pay the departure tax exit fee?”

 As we awaited our flights out of Cuba, the German tourist approached me at Havana’s Jose Marti International Airport asking about the so-called departure tax.
-He said his Lonely Planet guide instructed him to save $25 CUC to cover the exit fee, and now he couldn’t figure out where to make this payment.
+He said his Lonely Planet guide instructed him to save $25 Cuban dollars (CUC) to cover the exit fee, and now he couldn’t figure out where to make this payment.

 Do you need to pay a departure tax to leave Cuba?